-Where substances are transferred from a compliant supplier container (as described above) to new containers (e.g. decanting ethanol from a drum to glass bottles for use in laboratories) or where a solution containing one or more hazardous substances is prepared, the resulting containers must be appropriately labelled, including;
+Where substances are transferred from a compliant supplier container (as described above) to new containers (e.g. decanting ethanol from a drum to glass bottles for use in laboratories) or where a substance is prepared in the laboratory (e.g. a working solution containing one or more hazardous substances), the container used must;